mrd0x/secblog/src/pages/cortex-xdr-analysis-and-bypass/index.md

 Analyzing Cortex XDR and finding ways to bypass it.<!-- end -->

+**Update**

+Palo Alto's security team promptly released the following advisories:

+* <a href="https://security.paloaltonetworks.com/PAN-SA-2022-0002" target="_blank">Cortex XDR Agent: Product Disruption by Local Windows Administrator</a>
+* <a href="https://security.paloaltonetworks.com/PAN-SA-2022-0001" target="_blank">Cortex XDR Agent: Supervisor Password Hash Disclosure Vulnerability When Generating Support Files</a>

 # Introduction

 This article was written in July 2021 but publishing was delayed to allow the security team an opportunity to fix the findings.
-Unfortunately, as of today the findings have not been fixed yet.

 All the methods require administrator/root privileges unless mentioned otherwise.